-- You can still get in touch with your Course Leader or Assessor, Curriculum Manager and Student Services, but please do not talk to other students about anything to do with the suspension. - The College will also provide contact details for external support. such as mental health charities.
+- You can still get in touch with your Course Leaders, Curriculum Managers, Assessors and Student Services, but pleasedo not talk to other students about anything to do with the suspension. - The College will also provide contact details forexternal support such as mental health charities.